 |Pomegranate fruit-Punica granatum.||Cut section of the fruit with thin whitish membrane enveloping aril sacks.|

 Pomegranate tree grows to about five and eight meters tall.
 It cultivated at a commercial scale in vast regions across Indian sub-continent, Iran, Caucuses, and Mediterranean regions for its fruits.
-Completely established tree bears numerous spherical, bright red, purple, or orange-yellow colored fruits depending on the cultivar types.
+A completely established tree bears many round, bright red, purple, or orange-yellow colored fruits depending on the cultivar types.
 On an average, each fruit measures about 6-10 cm in diameter and weighs about 200 gm.
 Its tough outer skin (rind) features leathery texture.

 Interior structure of the fruit is separated by white, thin, spongy, membranous, bitter tissue into discrete compartments.
-Such sections, packed as sacs, filled with tiny edible sweet, juicy, pink pulp encasing around a single, angular, soft or hard (in case of over mature fruits) seed.
+Such sections, packed as sacs, filled with tiny edible sweet, juicy, pink arils encasing around a single, angular, soft or hard (in a case of overmature fruits) seed.